cdklabs/construct-hub/docs/operator-runbook.md

 #### Resolution

-Once the root cause of the failures has been addressed, the messgaes from the dead-letter queue can be automatically re-processed through the Lambda function by enabling the SQS Trigger that is automatically configured on the function, but is disabled by default.
+Once the root cause of the failures has been addressed, the messages from the dead-letter queue can be automatically re-processed through the Lambda function by enabling the SQS Trigger that is automatically configured on the function, but is disabled by default.